Questions and Answers about Stormwater

 How was El Paso's master plan developed?

-What will the master plan accomplish?
+What does the master plan accomplish?

 How does the stormwater utility benefit El Paso?